 Not anymore… I know you can do it!
 Hopefully, this post helps you build up the courage and give you the tools to get over that fear.
 Let’s get on this…

 Yeah, let’s tackle that real quick, shall we?
-In case you haven’t read some of my other posts, I encourage you to, there are SO many ways you can work abroad.
+In case you haven’t read some of my other posts, I encourage you to, there are SO many ways you can move abroad to work!

 “Work abroad” can be done in various countries around the world.